Fast Contact-Implicit Model-Predictive Control: Results

-We verify the policy performance in simulation using the nonlinear contact dynamics (\ref{feas_prob}).
-Additionally, all examples are simulated using a different sample rate, typically 5-10$\times$ faster than the reference trajectory, in order to ensure that the policy is robust to sampling rates.
+We verify the policy performance in simulation where we solve the nonlinear contact dynamics complementarity problem (\ref{feas_prob}) to convergence.
+Additionally, all examples are simulated using a different sample rate, typically 5-10$\times$ faster than the reference trajectory, in order to ensure that the policy is robust to sampling rates. \diff{For example, if the reference is optimized with a time step of $0.1$ seconds, then we simulate the nonlinear dynamics with a smaller time step, $0.01$ or $0.02$ seconds.}